Sand dollar

-Sand dollars (also known as a sea cookie or snapper biscuit in New Zealand, or pansy shell in South Africa) are species of flat, burrowing sea urchins belonging to the order Clypeasteroida.
+Sand dollars (also known as sea cookies or snapper biscuits in New Zealand and Brazil, or pansy shells in South Africa) are species of flat, burrowing sea urchins belonging to the order Clypeasteroida.
 Some species within the order, not quite as flat, are known as sea biscuits.
 Sand dollars can also be called "sand cakes" or "cake urchins".

-Anatomy
+Names

+The term "sand dollar" derives from the appearance of the tests (skeletons) of dead individuals after being washed ashore.
+The test lacks its velvet-like skin of spines and has often been bleached white by sunlight.
+To beachcombers of the past, this suggested a large, silver coin, such as the old Spanish dollar, which had a diameter of 38–40 mm.